dpa99c/cordova-custom-config/README.md

 Since the custom preferences are entered into the config.xml, they can be committed to version control and therefore applied across multiple development machines, and maintained between builds or even if a platform is removed and re-added.

+As of version 1.1.0, changes made by the plugin are reversible, so removing a custom element from the config.xml will remove it from the platform configuration file on the next `prepare` operation, and uninstalling the plugin will restore the original configuration files<sup>[*](#note_originals)</sup>.

 The plugin is registered on [npm](https://www.npmjs.com/package/cordova-custom-config) (requires Cordova CLI 5.0.0+) as `cordova-custom-config`

 # Installation